 - Beef Smoked Sausage

-- Aidells Chicken and Apple Sausage* (items with stars in this post are Whole30 compatible!)
+- Aidells Chicken and Apple Sausage*

 - Hard boiled eggs* (pre-packaged from Costco)